David Henderson (British Army officer): Military career

 Following officer training at the Royal Military College Sandhurst, Henderson was commissioned into the British Army on 25 August 1883, joining the Argyll and Sutherland Highlanders as a lieutenant.

 Lord Kitchener at the Peace Conference that ended the Second Boer War.
 Colonel Henderson is stood on the extreme left.

-He was promoted to captain on 26 February 1890, and graduated from the Staff College, Camberley in 1895.
+He was promoted to captain on 26 February 1890, and graduated from the Staff College, Camberley in 1895, the same year he married Henrietta Caroline Dundas (later Dame Henrietta Henderson, DBE).
 Subsequently, he was a member of the Nile Expedition of 1898, following which he received a brevet promotion to the rank of major on 16 November 1898.
 Three months before the outbreak of the Second Boer War Henderson was posted to Natal as an intelligence officer.

 During the opening stage of the war he took part and was wounded at the Siege of Ladysmith.
 He received a brevet promotion to lieutenant colonel on 29 November 1900.
 In February 1901, the commander-in-chief in South Africa, Lord Kitchener, appointed Henderson his director of military intelligence, a post he held until the end of the war in June 1902.
 In a despatch dated 23 June 1902, Kitchener wrote how Henderson had "invariable done his best to cope with the great difficulties of his position."
 For his service in the war, he was awarded the Distinguished Service Order (DSO) in the October 1902 South Africa Honours list.
 His subsequent works, Field Intelligence: Its Principles and Practice (1904) and The Art of Reconnaissance (1907), did much to establish his reputation as the Army's authority on tactical intelligence.

 He was promoted to major in December 1903.
 After having served as a deputy assistant quartermaster general, Henderson was, in November 1905, promoted to brevet colonel and succeeded Colonel Archibald Murray as an assistant adjutant general of the 1st Division.
 He was promoted to the substantive rank of lieutenant colonel in January 1907 and to colonel in November.
 In December that year he appointed as a staff officer to the staff of the inspector general of the forces, General Sir John French, for which he was, in April, granted the temporary rank of brigadier general while holding this post.
 In June 1909 he was made a Companion of the Order of the Bath.